 - Plastics tend to be more impact-resistant, are less audible when one is chewing, can be used next to natural teeth, and are less expensive.
 The negatives on plastic teeth are that they aren’t very wear resistant, will stain easier, and will lose their sharpness quicker than composite teeth.

-Are you considering precision dentures in Toronto?
+Are you considering Precision dentures in Toronto?
 Tap into some of the best denture technology available to deliver precision unlike what any other denture type has seen.
-Contact a denturist today at Apple Denture Clinic.
+Contact a denturist today at Apple Denture & Implant Solutions clinic.